soura934/covidworlddamage/README.md

 - Webpack to bundle

 ## Functionality & MVP
-- The app will show the covid stats of each country of the world
+- The app shows the covid stats of each country of the world
-- The app will contain a graph
+- The app displays a graph for better visualization
-- The app will provide the number of people who recover from covid around the world
+- The app provides the number of people who recover from covid around the world

-## Features

-### Search Bar
+## Search Bar
 - Search Bar contains all countries in the word
 - As you start typing letters from a country, suggestions will pop up from the help of the folling code
 ```